dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/auxiliary-classes/capture-state-listener.md

 # CaptureStateListener

-The `CaptureStateListener` protocol defines the methods for monitoring the capture state.
+The `CaptureStateListener` interface defines the methods for monitoring the capture state.

 ## Definition